 As a child, Ima Hogg (called “Miss Ima” by her contemporaries), daughter of Texas governor James Stephen Hogg, frequently accompanied her father on business trips to schools for children who were blind and deaf, and state hospitals for adults and children who had been diagnosed with various mental illnesses.
-Governor Hogg had compassion for these people and hoped for greater support in the area of mental health solutions.
+Governor Hogg had compassion for these people and hoped for greater support around mental health solutions.
 It is believed that his concerns were shared privately, and to a great extent with his daughter Ima, who would later carry out that interest in the formation of the Hogg Foundation.

 Following James Hogg’s political career, the family moved back to Houston as an early participant in the Texas oil boom, the source of their wealth.
 All of James and Sallie Hogg’s children—Will, Ima, Mike and Tom—were raised with a strong sense of public responsibility.
-Sallie’s teachings in the home taught the their children “that they must nurture the communities that had nurtured them.”
+Sallie’s teachings in the home taught their children “that they must nurture the communities that had nurtured them.”
 (1)

 When their oldest son, Will, died suddenly in 1930, he left his $2.5 million estate to be used for “any foundation or benefaction for the common good of all or any part of Texas…” (2) Remembering her many conversations with Will about mental health, Ima convinced her brother Mike that Will’s estate should be gifted as an endowment for a mental health foundation at his beloved alma mater, The University of Texas at Austin.
 It was this bequest, handled jointly by Ima and Mike that gave birth to the Hogg Foundation for Mental Hygiene.

 On the evening of February 12, 1941, Homer Rainey, the president of UT Austin, told the audience at the foundation’s inauguration ceremony that the new foundation “is going to play the most important role in the redirection of education for the next 20 years—mental health for the normal man.”
-(3) More than 75 years later, the Hogg Foundation continues to shape the mental health landscape in Texas.
+(3) More than 80 years later, the Hogg Foundation continues to shape the mental health landscape in Texas.

-(1) “Circuit Riders for Mental Health: The Hogg Foundation in Twentieth-Century Texas,” by William S. Bush.
 (2) Ima Hogg Papers, Dolph Briscoe Center for American History, The University of Texas at Austin, Box 3B122.
-(3) “Mental Hygiene Foundation at U.T.
-Inaugurated,” Austin American (Austin, TX), Feb.
-13, 1941.